ocaml-multicore/parallel-programming-in-multicore-ocaml/README.md

 ## Installation

-Any of the below listed Multicore compiler variants and libraries can be installed from opam.
+Instructions to install OCaml 5 compiler is [here](https://github.com/ocaml-multicore/awesome-multicore-ocaml#installation).

 It will also be useful to install `utop` on your Multicore switch by running `opam install utop`, which should work out of the box.
-Please note that the 4.12 variants are no longer actively maintained.

-## Compiler Variants and Compatibility

-**`5.00.0+trunk`** Preview of what will be the OCaml 5.00 release.

-**`4.12.0+domains`** with support for domains-only Parallelism.
-It maintains compatibility with `ppx` and related libraries.

-**`4.12.0+domains+effects`** with support for Parallelism and Algebraic Effects.

 # Domains